kdavies4/QCalc/README.md

     import U = QCalc.Units;
     Q.Pressure p = U.atm + 50*U.Pa;

+Nonscalar units are also supported.
+For example, this will give a value of x = 100:

+    Real x = (0*U.degC + 100*U.K)/U.degC;

+and this will too:

+    Real x = (10/U.dB + 10/U.dB)*U.dB;

+since we have multiplied the numbers by adding their logarithms.

-The quantities are not directly compatible with the [Modelica Standard Library] (MSL) since MSL expresses quantities in [SI] units.
+The quantities are not directly compatible with the [Modelica Standard Library] since MSL expresses quantities in [SI] units.
 To convert between [QCalc] and MSL, create an adapter with equations like this:

     p = p_SI*U.Pa;